satorici/satori-docs/satori_help/docs/modes/ci/github.md

 ![Install Satori CI on your account](img/github_2.png)

-Select on which accounts you will be setting it up.
+Select which accounts you will be setting it up for.

 **3) Select the repositories where you will be installing it or select all repositories**